The CDC lists these symptoms of COVID-19:

 The Centers for Disease Control warns to get medical treatment immediately if these symptoms appear:

-Check with the healthcare provider before showing up at a medical facility.
+If you think you need urgent medical attention -- before showing up at a medical facility, check in first.
 If your health plan offers medical advice by telephone, call them.
-If you don't have that option, don't just show up at an urgent care or emergency room -- call ahead first.
+If you don't have that option, don't just show up at an urgent care or emergency room -- call ahead, if possible, to let them know it's suspected COVID-19.
 It is vital that health facilities have time to prepare before you arrive, to protect staff and the other patients from potential infection.
 They may direct you to test in the parking lot, or somewhere else besides the ER, in order to protect people coming in for treatment for other medical problems.

 If you feel sick and do not have health insurance at present, call your local county public health department for instructions.

-People with mild or moderate symptoms of COVID-19 can take supportive care steps to manage this disease - although they should seek medical attention ASAP if any of the danger signs of severe disease are present.
+What if I'm not that sick?
+People with mild or moderate symptoms of COVID-19 can take supportive care steps to manage this disease at home - although they should seek medical attention ASAP if any of the danger signs of severe disease are present.

 Supportive care includes: